-Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of mis understanding.
-We will of course make every effort to accommodate last minute bookings.
-And regarding the deposit, we prefer 25 % advance deposit of total price of the trip in order to conform your reservation before you arrive in Nepal.
-And rest of the payment can be made after your arrival in Nepal.Question: Who will carry my luggage on Kanchenjunga Trekking?
+Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
+We will, of course, make every effort to accommodate last minute bookings.
+And regarding the deposit, we prefer 25 % advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
+And the rest of the payment can be made after your arrival in Nepal.Question: Who will carry my luggage on Kanchenjunga Trekking?

 Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?

-The above itinerary about Kanchenjunga base camp trek is subject to change due to condition beyond our control.
-This is a Guide line showing tentative camp night stops.
-Physical, technical and natural condition may change this above itineraries.
+The above itinerary about Kanchenjunga base camp trek is subject to change due to the condition beyond our control.
+This is a Guideline showing tentative camp night stops.
+The physical, technical and natural condition may change this above itineraries.